 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 "Gnocchi alla romana," or Roman-style gnocchi, are made with semolina flour (a durum wheat flour often used in making pasta) instead of potatoes, and rather than being small, round dumplings cooked in boiling water, they are flat, round discs that are arranged in a baking dish and baked.
-This variation adds in pumpkin, for a toothsome autumn version, with a savory, piquant Gorgonzola topping.
-Gorgonzola is basically the Italian version of blue cheese, and you can substitute it with blue cheese if you can't find Gorgonzola.
+This variation adds in pumpkin, for a toothsome autumn version, with a savory Gorgonzola topping.
+Because Gorgonzola is essentially the Italian version of blue cheese, and you can substitute it with blue cheese if you can't find it at your grocery.

 - 4 cups (about 1 liter) whole milk

 - 5 1/2 tablespoons (80 grams) unsalted butter, divided

 - 1 teaspoon fine sea salt or kosher salt

 - 1 3/4 cups (10.3 ounces/292 grams) semolina flour

 - 1 cup (about 106 grams) freshly grated Parmigiano-Reggiano

 - 1/2 cup (2 ounces/57 grams) Gorgonzola or blue cheese, crumbled